adegokeobafemi/itern-jan24b-set/README.md

 Devops Project
-This is ann additional information
+This is an additional information